Euren/2017-CS-Programming-Plan/README.md

 - C#
 - and write tests to ensure I'm doing it right, sometimes just using simple assert() statements

 You don't need all these.
-You need only [one language for the interview](#pick-one-language-for-the-interview).
+You'll probably only use one language in your interview.

 Why code in all of these?
 - Practice, practice, practice, until I'm sick of it, and can do it with no problem (some have many edge cases and bookkeeping details to remember)